Compare ETS

 International Carbon Reduction Council: Ministry-level body that promotes GHG reduction projects.

-The GIR regularly releases summary (evaluation) reports that include key emissions statistics, market performance indicators, and survey results from covered entities.
+The GIR regularly releases evaluation reports with emissions statistics, market indicators, and survey results from covered entities.

 Enforcement Decree of the Act on the Allocation and Trading of Greenhouse Gas Emissions Allowances